jkelleyrtp/kauresel/README.md

-# Karusel: An Alt-Tab alternative for macOS
+# Karusel: TotalSpaces/esque space management for macOS

 This project is not done!
 It doesn't even work!